target

 mpi_communicator (MPI.COMM_WORLD) – An MPI comminucator.
 If no MPI is enabled, this will simply be None.

-mpi_rank (int) – Rank within MPI
+mpi_rank (int) – Rank within MPI.

 - write_to_numpy_file(path, target_data=None)[source]